ChrisCB/game/README.md

 ## To Do
 - Stop the weird ghost on drag
 - Render on narrower viewports without horizontal scroll
-- Increase the height of the results container on narrow viewports if the player uses more than 4 tiles
-- Always have the tiles, and flip them over with a CSS transition
+- New titles visible on page-load, and flip them over with a CSS transition
-- When the game starts, grey out the 'Draw letters!' button and make the 'Done' button green
 - Prevent moves after timer reaches 0
 - Store actual word
     - Link to dictionary to check word
     - Add done button